-The probationary period does not include temporary disability and other periods when an employee is actually absent from work (e.g. blood donors are permitted one day off).
+The probationary period does not include temporary disability and other periods when an employee is actually absent from work.

 Job Transfer

 A transfer to a different permanent position with the same employer at the employer's initiative, i.e. a change in employment functions or material terms of the employment contract, as well as a transfer to a permanent position with another employer or to another location together with the employer is allowed only with the written consent of the employee.
 The transfer of an employee to a job contraindicated for that employee due to their health condition is prohibited.